silphid/jen/README.md

 ## Actions

-Actions are named operations that can be invoked by user via the `jen do ACTION` command, or as part of another action.
-They can have arbitrary names, however it is recommended to follow the convention having at least the following two actions:
+Actions are named operations that can be invoked by user via the `jen do ACTION` command, or as part of another action (using the `do` step).
+The order of actions is irrelevant, much like the order of function definitions within any source code.

+### Standard actions

+You can have any arbitrary actions with any names in your template specs, however it is recommended to follow the convention of having at least the following actions:

+- `create`:
+  - first invoke the `prompt` action below
-- `create`: action that initially scaffolds the project
+  - then render project template
-- `prompt`: action that prompts user for variables (this action is typically invoked from the `create` action)

-The order of actions is irrelevant, much like the definition of functions in any program.
+- `prompt`:
+  - prompt user for variable values

+Optionally, also include those actions:

+- `install`:
+  - register your project with CI/CD pipelines and infra
+- `uninstall`:
+  - unregister your project from CI/CD pipelines and infra

 ## Steps

-Each action is comprised of one or many steps that are executed sequentially when the action is invoked (their order is therefore important).
+Each action is composed of one or many steps that are executed sequentially when the action is invoked (their order is therefore important).

 Steps have predefined names and purposes: